Blogger on Blogger: Where I answer some questions for BaltimoreSun.com's Matt Vensel or the worst YouPorn category ever? You decide!

 I would love to have Rendon in the organization, assuming his medicals are good but he's not going to slip that far down.
 However, there is word that Cole might.

 And if that happens, they have to take him.
 He was the best pitcher coming into the season and I really don't think anyone else has unseated him.
-There are many devotees of Bundy (whose brother Bobby is already pitching in the org for Frederick) but I'm sorry, I don't think he's better yet.
+There are many devotees of Bundy among the Oriole fan base (whose brother Bobby is already pitching in the org for Frederick) but I'm sorry, I don't think he's better yet.
 Bundy is reportedly very polished for a high school pitcher but he's not more polished than Cole.

 Don't get me wrong.
 Unlike last year when I would have been very disappointed if Baltimore had not signed Manny Machado, I don't think the O's can go wrong with any the talent available at #4.
 Bundy would be awesome.
 Hultzen would be an amazing lefty to pair with Brian Matusz and Zach Britton and would have a fast track to the majors.
 And there are other college arms who are intriguing.